 As with auto insurance deductibles, your premium and deductible carry an inverse relationship: lower deductibles raise your premium while higher deductibles lower your rate.
 This is because of the amount of financial responsibility you assume when you select your deductible amount.
 If your deductible is high, it means your claim payout will be less than had you chosen a low deductible.
 Insurance companies will charge cheaper premiums if you voluntarily opt to take a larger slice of financial responsibility in the event you need to file a claim.

-The cheapest home insurance companies by deductible amount:
+Cheapest insurance companies by deductible

 The quality of the primary asset you are insuring — your home — definitely matters to your insurer.
 Depending on the level of disrepair or quality of materials, insurance companies may even deny coverage.
 This is because a home that hasn’t been maintained over the years is far more susceptible to damage.